RafaelCartenet/rafaelcartenet.github.io/_posts/2019-01-26-alphastar.md

 # But how ?

-Blizzard created on purpose an alternative version of the game that could be controled by AI, two years ago.
-They open sourced a set of python libraries and an enormous dataset of previously played games in order to let AI enthusiast get to play with Starcraft.
+Two years ago, Blizzard teamed up with DeepMind to create an alternative version of the game, in order to let whoever was interested to play with automation to play with Starcraft.
+They open sourced a set of python libraries and an enormous dataset of previously played games in order to be able to train model.
 That was the beginning of a long and exciting journey.
-Many scientists got into it, by solving minigames that Blizzard developed.
-The results after several months were promising but not excellent.
+Many scientists got into it, by solving minigames that Blizzard developed, the results after several months were promising but not excellent.
 The mini games were part of a typical Starcraft game but were far from being as complicated as an entire game.
 At that time the hype around the ability for AI to defeat Starcraft decreased quite significantly ... until recently, AlphaStar was born.

-December 19th 2018, DeepMing invited a pro player to play against their new AI they named AlphaStar. , that got defeated 5 0
+December 19th 2018, DeepMing invited a pro player to play against their new AI they named AlphaStar.
+He got defeated 5 0

 All these games have been solved using tree search method.
 From a given board, or state in the game, one must compute all the possible actions that it can take, then evaluate what would be the best action in order to win, in a close future, or in a longer term.
 A human player, when facing a situation that he experienced before, would use memory to recall what's the best action to avoid a loss, and to give himself, a chance to win the game.

 # How good is it though ?

+- WEIRD SIMPLE STRATEGY
+- WEIRD APM
+- NO PAPER.
+WAIT
+- CRITICISM
+- ANALYSIS OF THE GAMES.
+BEASTY QT
+- CONCLUSION

 More recently, DeepMind has been part the occidental trend: AI ethics.
 As many people, including AI researchers, got worried about the turn AI was taking in certain domains, many researchers and engineers dedicated their careers to use or develop AI in good ethical manners, that would help citizens' life in a non-lucratic way, rather shorting off jobs.
 This seems to be pretty promising for the next decades, we might see some potential huge changes in the way we think of AI, and particularly the way we want to deal with it in our everyday life.